tafsirraza/bitcred/README.md

 ## 🏆 Hackathon Information

 BitCred was built for the Bitcoin Hackathon that started on April 7, 2025.
-All code was written during the hackathon timeline after June 10, 2025, when i joined the competition.
+All code was written during the hackathon timeline after May 10, 2025, when i joined the competition.
 The project represents our vision for a privacy-preserving, decentralized credit reputation system built on Bitcoin.

 ---